(a.k.a. Blackhills Spruce, Black Hills White Spruce)

 • Black Hills Spruce Sizes and Availability:

---- Black Hills Spruce plug seedlings [pre-order now for Spring 2019]
+--- Black Hills Spruce plug seedlings [sold out till Spring 2020]

---- Black Hills Spruce plug transplants [sold out till Fall 2019]
+--- Black Hills Spruce plug transplants [sold out till Spring 2020]

 --- Black Hills Spruce conservation grade plug transplants [sold out till Fall 2019]